Hi there! I'm Emily.

 contact me: Email is best.
-You can reach me at et397 at cornell dot edu.
-I also tweet sometimes.
+You can reach me at emtseng at uw dot edu.
+I also tweet sometimes, still.

 Emily in a leather jacket, smiling